Table of Contents

 - Again later in the day — golden hour (just before sunset) is magical

-Bonus: I’ll guide you every step of the way — no awkward posing, just relaxed, natural moments.
+Bonus: I’ll guide you every step of the way.
+There’s no awkward posing, just relaxed, natural moments in time, capturing your new life as a married couple.

 4. Plan Your Group Shots in Advance

-Group photos are important, but they don’t need to eat up your drinks reception.
+Group photos are important, but they don’t need to eat into your drinks reception.
 With a little planning, they can be quick, fun, and painless!

 How to keep them smooth: